 They’re still free to send you messages.
 But now, those messages will go directly to your junk folder instead of showing up in your inbox.

-How to block on Gmail (mobile)
+How to block someone on Gmail on phone

 Step 1: Open up the Gmail app